LittleBigRefresh/Docs/Docs/topics/discord/faq.md

 ## Q: Is PPSSPP supported by Refresh?

 Not at the moment.
 PPSSPP support is in the works, but is currently not possible.

+## Q: I followed the PSP guide, but my game wont connect!

+Make sure to update your game to the latest version v2.0.5, as that is the only version we support.
+LBP PSP Alpha, or a non-updated version will not work.
+If you still cannot connect, ask for help in <#1049223665998372947>.